Orvieto

 Orvieto Cathedral

-The Duomo or the cathedral of Orvieto is one of the most important places to visit in the town.
-The cathedral had been built in the 13th century and then renovated in the 14th and the 20th centuries.
-The cathedral had been built on the orders of Pope Urban IV.
-The façade of the cathedral has a large rose window, three large doors and mosaics.
-Inside the cathedral are two chapels that have beautiful frescoes.
+The Duomo or cathedral of Orvieto is one of the most important places to visit in town.
+It was built in the 13th century on the orders of Pope Urban IV and then renovated in the 14th and the 20th centuries.
+The façade has a large rose window, three large doors and is decorated with mosaics.
+Inside, are two beatifully frescoed chapels.

 Church of San Giovenale

-The church of San Giovenale is the oldest existing church in the town.
-The church was originally built in 1004 and it is believed that it was built over the remains of an even older church.
-Inside the church are many beautiful frescoes that date back to the 13th century.
+The church of San Giovenale is the oldest existing church in town.
+It was originally built in 1004 and it is believed it was constructed over the remains of an even older church.
+Inside are many beautiful frescoes dating back to the 13th century.

 Papal Residence